Cole Irvin: Philadelphia Phillies

 Irvin was drafted by the Philadelphia Phillies in the fifth round (137th overall) of the 2016 Major League Baseball draft, signing for $800,000.
 After signing, he was assigned to the Williamsport Crosscutters and he spent the whole season there, going 5–1 with a 1.97 ERA in ten games (seven starts).
 In 2017, he pitched for both the Clearwater Threshers and Reading Fightin Phils, compiling a 9–9 record and 3.39 ERA over 26 games (25 starts) between both teams.
 With Clearwater, he was named a Florida State League All-Star.

-In 2018, Irvin played for the Lehigh Valley IronPigs, pitching to a 14–4 record (leading the International League (IL) in wins, and setting a franchise record), leading all Class AAA pitchers in both ERA (2.57) and WHIP (1.054) over 26 games (25 starts).
+In 2018, Irvin played for the Lehigh Valley IronPigs, pitching to a 14–4 record (leading the International League (IL) in wins, and setting a franchise record), leading all Triple–A pitchers in both ERA (2.57) and WHIP (1.054) over 26 games (25 starts).
 He was named the International League's Most Valuable Pitcher, as well as a mid-season All-Star (starting the All-Star Game) along with being named Pitcher of the Week twice throughout the season.

 In 2019 with Lehigh Valley, Irvin was 6-1 with a 3.94 ERA, appearing in 17 games (16 starts), while pitching 932/3 innings, and yielding 14 walks.
 His 1.3 walks/9 innings ratio tied for the second-best in the International League.

 Irvin was promoted to the major leagues for the first time on May 12, 2019, and made his big league debut that day.
 He pitched seven innings, giving up one earned run, and earning his first MLB win.
 Irvin’s 2019 Phillies stat line included a 2-1 record with one save and a 5.83 ERA while appearing in 16 games (three starts), and pitching 412/3 innings.
 In 2020, Irvin only pitched in three games, notching a 17.18 ERA with four strikeouts over 32/3 innings pitched.